 Blockages prevent your heart from getting oxygen and important nutrients.
-This procedure is used to diagnose coronary heart disease and coronary microvascular disease after chest pain, sudden cardiac arrest, or abnormal results from tests such as an electrocardiogram (EKG) of the heart or an exercise stress test.
+This procedure is used to diagnose ischemic heart disease after chest pain, sudden cardiac arrest, or abnormal results from tests such as an electrocardiogram (EKG) of the heart or an exercise stress test.
 It is important to detect blockages because over time they can cause chest pain, especially with physical activity or stress, or a heart attack.
 If you are having a heart attack, coronary angiography can help your doctors plan your treatment.

 Cardiologists, or doctors who specialize in the heart, will perform coronary angiography in a hospital or specialized laboratory.
 You will stay awake so you can follow your doctor’s instructions, but you will get medicine to relax you during the procedure.
 You will lie on your back on a movable table.
 Often, coronary angiography is done with a cardiac catheterization procedure.
 For this, your doctor will clean and numb an area on the arm, groin or upper thigh, or neck before making a small hole in a blood vessel.
 Your doctor will insert a catheter tube into your blood vessel.
 Your doctor will take x ray pictures to help place the catheter in your coronary artery.
 After the catheter is in place, your doctor will inject the contrast dye through the catheter to highlight blockages and will take x ray pictures of your heart.
 If blockages are detected, your doctor may use percutaneous coronary intervention, also known as coronary angioplasty, to improve blood flow to your heart.